Stein's method, smoothing and functional approximation: Introduction

 Theorem~\ref{thm:smoothg} and the discussion following should be compared to \cite[Theorem~2]{Barbour1990} and \cite[Proposition~2.3]{Kasprzak2020}, which give criteria for weak convergence assuming a bound of the form \be{ \babs{\IE\cls{h(X_n)}- \IE\cls{ h(Z)}} \leq \norm{h}_{M^0} \, \kappa\sp{n} } for all functions~$h$ in the larger class $M^0$, which are not assumed to satisfy the smoothness condition~\eqref{eq:smooth} (the statement in \cite[Theorem~2]{Barbour1990} is not correct, and the bound must hold for functions without the smoothness condition).
-One advantage of working with a smaller class of functions~$M^0_c$ is that a discretization step can be avoided, which in turn can remove a log-term from the convergence rate; see \cite[Remark 2 and (2.29)]{Barbour1990}.
-More importantly, as will be shown in future work, applying Stein's method restricted to test functions in the smaller class has wider applicability.
+For functions~$h$ such that $\|D^2h\| < \infty$, it is immediate that, for fixed $w,x \in \ID$, $|D^2h(w)[x,y_r]| \to 0$ if $\|y_r\| \to 0$ as $r\to\infty$.
+Under the additional smoothness condition~\eqref{eq:smooth}, $|D^2h(w)[x,y_r]| \to 0$ for some sequences~$y_r$ such that $\|y_r\| = 1$ for all~$r$, in which the functions~$y_r$ become `small' in the sense that $|\{u \in [0,T],\, y_r(u) \ne 0\}| \to 0$.\footnote{For example, we take $x= x_1 I_v$ and $y_r = x_2 (I_{v - r^{-1}} - I_v)$ with $x_1, x_2\in\R^d$ and $v\in[0,T]$. } A minor advantage of working with this smaller class of functions~$M^0_c$ is that a discretization step can be avoided, which in turn can remove a log-term from the convergence rate; see \cite[Remark 2 and (2.29)]{Barbour1990}.
+More importantly, applying Stein's method using only the test functions in the smaller class has wider applicability; for instance, \cite[Theorem~1.2]{Barbour2021a} gives a Gaussian process approximation to the GI/GI/$\infty$ queue, using condition~\eqref{eq:smooth} in the proof in an essential way.